Sabot Slug Ammo: Sabot Slug Bullets Explained

 Sabot Slug Uses

-The sabot slug was created almost exclusively to take down deer and other large game at ranges longer than you’d get with a rifled slug.
+The sabot bullet was created almost exclusively to take down deer and other large game at ranges longer than you’d get with a rifled slug.
 This carries over to home defense, especially if you have a lot of property to watch and prefer the power of a slug over the spread of 00 buck – it all comes down to personal preference.

 The sabot slug is a very high-tech ammo type.
 And when it comes to slug shooting and hunting, it's top of the line.
 The price will usually be more than a box of rifled slugs, but good deals tend to be easy to find.